Personjs0421/personjs.github.io/source/_posts/liwary.md

 If we can get `echo $user` to echo the contents of a Book object, we could just use that to get the contents of flag.txt.

 Very conveniently, the `__tostring()` function does exactly what we need.
-If we just changed the PHPSESSID cookie to a serialised object of class `Book`, like, say, I don't know, a `Book` object with the name flag.txt, it would just echo out the contents.
+If we just changed the PHPSESSID cookie to a serialised object of class `Book`, like, say, I don't know, a `Book` object of `$name` flag.txt, it would just echo out flag.txt.

 Execution
 --